vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

   On Debian you can do
   `sudo apt-get install texlive-full`.

-The distributions don't differ much from each other.
-On Windows, MiKTeX can install packages automatically, TeX Live can't.
+The distributions do not differ much from each other.
+On Windows, MiKTeX can install packages automatically, TeX Live cannot.
 TeX Live rather chooses to install all or most packages, which takes a couple of gigabytes of storage.
 TeX Live is however better integrated with the command line, if you plan on using that.